History of Bishopton ROF

 Royal Ordnance Factories (ROFs) was the collective name given to the UK Government's munitions factories in, and after, the Second World War.
 These factories were the responsibility of the Ministry of Supply, and later the Ministry of Defence, until they were privatised in the late 1980s.

-Throughout the centuries, the House has been adapted and extended with the latest changes being made around 1910.
+Throughout the centuries, it has been altered and extended with the latest changes being made around 1910.
 During the 20th Century, it was used for meetings and training when it became part of the Royal Ordnance site.

 - 1938: Ministry of Defence compulsory purchased a further 2,000 acres of private land